 If all things remain equal in our example business—meaning if sales or collections don’t decrease and expenses or other cash outputs don’t increase—this business has enough cash to sustain it for five months.

-The higher your cash runway—or the lower your burn rate—the more likely it is your business will survive.
 There are several simple ways to decrease your business’s burn rate and improve your cash runway:

 Calculating the burn rate in your business isn’t difficult.
 Although it can be uncomfortable to face the reality of a high burn rate (and a short cash runway), it is much better to know these metrics in your business and address them before they become a problem.